British American Tobacco Australia - BAT Australia's Credit Privacy Statement

-This Credit Privacy Statement explains how BAT Australia Ltd (BATA) and its related entities within Australia deal with certain types of credit-related personal information (Credit Information) which is regulated by Australian privacy law.
-This Credit Privacy Statement details the types of Credit Information we collect, how we may use that information and who we allow to access it.
+This Credit Privacy Statement explains how BAT Australia Ltd ( BATA ) and its related entities within Australia deal with certain types of credit-related personal information ( Credit Information ) which is regulated by the Privacy Act 1988 ( Privacy Act ) and the Credit Reporting Code (together, Australian privacy law ).
+This Credit Privacy Statement details the types of Credit Information we collect, how we may use and disclose that information and who we allow to access it.

-If an individual, partnership, body corporate or company of which an individual is a director, applies to us for a commercial trading account (Credit Terms) in connection with the supply of goods under our Trading Terms, Terms of Trade and Conditions of Sale (or an individual applies to us to provide a guarantee for a credit terms), we may obtain a credit report about the individual from a credit reporting body when the Australian privacy law permits us to do so.
+If an individual, partnership, body corporate or company of which an individual is a director, applies to us for a commercial trading account ( Credit Terms ) in connection with the supply of goods under our Commercial Trading Account Terms and Conditions and our Terms and Conditions of Sale (or an individual applies to us to provide a guarantee for a credit terms), we may obtain a credit report about the individual from a credit reporting body when the Australian privacy law permits us to do so.

 We may also obtain a credit report about an individual from a credit reporting body when the Australian privacy law permits us to do so, if an individual, or company of which an individual is director, has been provided with Credit Terms, or has provided a guarantee for Credit Terms.